Special Education Services

 The following are examples of the principles that guide our staff’s work:

-- Multi-disciplinary teams will engage in a continuing process to infuse therapies and services into natural contexts during meaningful routines and activities;
+- Multi-disciplinary teams will engage in an ongoing process to infuse therapies and services into natural contexts during meaningful routines and activities.

 Resources for Parents

-A Parent’s Guide to Special Education Services (Including Procedural Rights and Safeguards)
+- A Parent’s Guide to Special Education Services (Including Procedural Rights and Safeguards)-- English & Spanish

-The IEP & You - A guide for parents with information about the IEP meeting
+- The IEP & You - A guide for parents with information about the IEP meeting-- English & Spanish

-The ITP & You - An informational guide for students with disabilities ages 14 and older and their families about the individual transition plan (ITP)
+- The ITP & You - An informational guide for students with disabilities ages 14 and older and their families about the individual transition plan (ITP) -- English & Spanish

-Are you Puzzled by Your Child’s Special Needs - Special education services information for parents
+- Are you Puzzled by Your Child’s Special Needs - Special education services information for parents --English & Spanish

 Students with Disabilities & Section 504 of the Rehabilitation Act